-- DMPU-MBT or DMPU-PRB (base unit Modbus TCP/IP or Profibus)
+- DMPU-MBT or DMPU-PRB (main module Modbus TCP/IP or Profibus)

-- DMPU-05 (measurement unit)
+- DMPU-05 or DMPU-65 (measurement module)

 - DMPU-R2 (2I/2O unit)

+- DMPU-EL (Earth leakage current module)

 - DMPU-CC (bus extension unit)

 The first module mounted side by side on the left must be DMPU-MBT or DMPU-PRB (main module).
 Side by side mounting allows to communicate among and to supply the other modules from the main one.
 Use DMPU-R2 modules to increase the available inputs/outputs and the internal bus adaptor DMPU-CC if more than one DIN-rail is needed.
 The maximum connectable modules are: